Terry-Mao/gopush/README.md

 ```

 ## Protocol
+Subscribers use `websocket` connect to the `gopush` then write a `sub key` to
-Subscribers first send a key to the gopush and will receive a json response
-when someone publish a message to the key.
+the server and it will receive a json response when someone publish a message
-ret:
+to the key in your `redis`.

+response json field:
+# ret
 * 0 : ok
 * 65535 : internal error
 * 1 : authentication error
-msg:
+# msg
 * error message
-data:
+# data
 * the publish message

 the reponse json examples:
 ```json
 {